SCRIPT Act

 - A schedule of price increases for the drug for the five years prior to the calendar year.

-Disclosure of Prices for New Products
+Summary of Disclosure of Prices for New Products

 A manufacturer shall notify all interested parties of the price of any new prescription drug within three days after it is made available for purchase in this State.
 Within 30 days after the notification required by this subsection, the manufacturer shall disclose to interested parties the date and price of acquisition of the drug if it was not developed by the manufacturer.

-Submission Process
+Submission Portal

 Drug pricing information can be submitted using the NCDHHS SCRIPT Act Submission Portal.
+Follow the instructions below based on type of reporting.

 SCRIPT Act Part VIII FAQs